zowe/docs-site/docs/getting-started/zowe-security-overview.md

 you may prefer to skip the introductory sections, and see the [Additional resources section](#additional-resources) at the end of this article to jump directly to the security related technical guidance provided on how to Set up Zowe, Use Zowe or Extend Zowe.

-Read the following sections to learn about how Zowe leverages modern security concepts and technologies:
+Review the following sections to learn about how Zowe leverages modern security concepts and technologies:
   - [Digital certificates](#digital-certificates)
   - [User Authentication](#user-authentication)
   - [Access Authorization](#access-authorization)

 ## Digital certificates
 A Digital Certificate is an electronic file that is tied to a cryptographic (public and private) key pair and authenticates the identity of a website, individual, organization, user, device or server.
-The nowadays de-facto standard is the x.509 family type of certificates, which are the foundation behind Public Key Infrastructure (PKI) security.
+The de-facto standard is the x.509 family type of certificates, which are the foundation behind Public Key Infrastructure (PKI) security.
 An X.509 certificate binds an identity to a public key using a digital signature.
 A certificate contains an identity (a hostname, or an organization, or an individual) and a public key (RSA, DSA, ECDSA, ed25519, etc.).